lf94/Epifaneia/README.md

 few moments of each camera movement to be low resolution but will reach full resolution eventually.

+A collection of libraries can be found in `lib/` for things like sketching the outline of a face, which is common in CAD software.

 ## Working

 Create a copy of `template.wgsl.js` and modify to your needs.
 For each new